distributeaid/covid-19-resources-drive-export/static/README.md

 ## A message from the Distribute Aid team

-Since End of March through the help of many volunteers our COVID-19 information guide quickly expanded into a full resource packet with 5 comprehensive guides and 12 information sheet handouts that have been distributed through networks around the world.
+Since the end of March through the help of many volunteers our COVID-19 information guide quickly expanded into a full resource packet with 5 comprehensive guides and 12 information sheet handouts that have been distributed through networks around the world.